 - General examination of the trucker’s heart, lungs, limbs, and more

-If the truck driver who caused your wreck was not medically certified or had allowed his certification to expire, this may be the basis of a claim that he was negligent in causing your truck crash.
+If the truck driver who caused your accident was not medically certified or had allowed his certification to expire, this may be the basis of a claim that he was negligent in causing your truck crash.
 In addition, the trucker may have a medical condition that would have disqualified him from driving a truck and/or that contributed to causing your truck crash.

 Trucking companies have a duty under FMCSA rules to ensure that their truck drivers have medical certifications before permitting them to drive and that a new one was obtained prior the certification’s expiration.
 If these rules were violated, you could have a separate claim against the trucking company.
 By raising all claims of negligence against both the truck driver and trucking company, you strengthen your claim and increase the likelihood that you will receive what you deserve in your settlement.

-You will need the assistance of an experienced truck wreck attorney to obtain the records to determine whether or not the trucker and trucking company complied with FMCSA medical certification requirements.
+You will need the assistance of an experienced truck accident attorney to obtain the records to determine whether or not the trucker and trucking company complied with FMCSA medical certification requirements.
 Contact us online or call our office directly at 817.380.4888 to schedule your free consultation.
 We will talk about your legal options and the compensation we can help you obtain.

 We help injured truck accident victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.